rwuthric/docker-tutorial/docker/ex5/README.md

 This example shows how to build a docker image with a micro-service which waits for connections and logs them into a file.
 We will discuss how to attach docker volumes to a container in order the log file can be kept even the container gets removed.

 # TCP/IP server
 In this example we run a mini server which listens to port `10000`.
-Whenever a connection happens, it sends a greeting message to the client and logs in the file `log.txt` (which is int he folder `logs`) the time, IP and port of the connection.
+Whenever a connection happens, it sends a greeting message to the client and logs in the file `log.txt` (which is in the folder `logs`) the time, IP and port of the connection.

 Before trying your server, you need to create a folder `logs` which will contain the `log.txt` file:
 ```